mammask/MS_Codess_Event/R/TsForecastingMS.md

-It is clear from the autocorrelation plot that the lags of the mean temperature are statistically significant, therefore they lead to the conclusion that the mean temperature series are highly correlated**.**
+It is clear from the autocorrelation plot that the lags of the mean temperature are statistically significant, therefore they lead to the conclusion that the mean temperature series are highly correlated.

 **Partial autocorrelation**: Is the correlation between the correlation of the time series with prior time steps with the relationships of the